are you in?

 It costs nothing to put your course on Skillshare.
 You just need to make sure your course meets their guidelines.
 You’ll earn monthly royalties from your courses and you’ll earn commissions by referring students to their Premium Membership.

-Udemy is one of the most popular solutions to build and sell courses online, and the best part is that you can use their built-in audience to gain traction from.
+Udemy is one of the largest online course platform options out there.
+You can create and sell online courses from Udemy.
+The best part is you can use their built-in audience to sell online courses from.

 Who Udemy is For: